mschiffn/comp_ui_toolbox/README.md

 electronic miniaturization and
-processing power have recently led to freely programmable UI systems and software-based “ultrafast” imaging modes, e.g.
+processing power have recently led to freely programmable UI systems and software-based "ultrafast" imaging modes, e.g.

 - coherent plane-wave compounding,
-- synthetic aperture (SA) imaging, or
+- synthetic aperture imaging, or
 - limited-diffraction beam imaging, that

-capture large FOVs at rates in the kilohertz range.
+capture large fields of view (FOVs) at rates in the kilohertz range.

 Established image recovery methods, e.g. delay-and-sum (DAS) or
-Fourier methods, however, do not support complex imaging sequences and, thus, seriously limit the unprecedented flexibility of freely programmable UI systems.
+Fourier methods, however, do not support complex imaging sequences and, thus, seriously limit the unprecedented flexibility of these systems.

 ## What Does This Toolbox Accomplish?

-Computational UI methods recover the acoustic material parameters in a specified field of view from a relatively short sequence of arbitrarily complex pulse-echo scattering experiments.
+Computational UI methods recover the acoustic material parameters in a specified FOV from a relatively short sequence of arbitrarily complex pulse-echo scattering experiments.